satrianivzla/satrianivzla/README.md

-Hi I am Simon Montaño AKA Satrianivzla, a 51 years old PHP programming guy
+## Hi I am Simon Montaño AKA Satrianivzla, a 51 years old PHP programming guy

+Besides the fact that I am working with PHP since more or less 15 years, I always be open to work in other fields like:
+- Graphic Design with Adobe Photoshop
+- SEO
+- Project Management
+- Database
+- Application Security
+- Linux Admin

 <!---
 satrianivzla/satrianivzla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.